 The Workload Indicator for the insurance industry was launched at the beginning of 2021.
 The indicator is intended to measure the job satisfaction of all employees, with the ultimate goal of facilitating and maintaining a debate among employers on the subject of workload.
-The instrument was developed on the instructions of the Parties to the Collective Agreement under the direction of the Occupational Health and Safety Catalogue Working Group (see Article 8.2.1.).
+The instrument was developed on the instructions of the CA parties under the direction of the Occupational Health and Safety Catalogue Working Group (see Article 8.2.1.).

-The Parties to the Collective Agreement recommend that employers should use the Workload Indicator and will promote this instrument in the insurance industry.
+The parties to the Collective Agreement recommend that employers should use the Workload Indicator and will promote this instrument in the insurance industry.